deployKF/website/content/guides/getting-started.md

     ??? step "Step 4 - Create Values Files"

-        deployKF is configured by centralized [values](./values.md) which define the desired state of the platform.
+        deployKF is configured by [centralized values](./values.md) which define the desired state of the platform.

-        Learn about common configuration tasks in the [:star: __Configure deployKF__ :star:](./configs.md) guide.

         ---

+        <h4>Sample Values:</h4>

-        Each version of deployKF has [sample values](./values.md#sample-values) with all supported [ML & Data tools](../reference/tools.md#tool-index) enabled, along with some sensible security defaults.
+        Each version of deployKF has [sample values](./values.md#sample-values) with all [ML & Data tools](../reference/tools.md#tool-index) enabled, along with some sensible security defaults.
-        We recommend using these samples as a starting point for your custom values.
+        We recommend using the sample values as a starting point for your custom values.

         The following command will download the [`sample-values.yaml`](https://github.com/deployKF/deployKF/blob/v{{ latest_deploykf_version }}/sample-values.yaml) file for deployKF `{{ latest_deploykf_version }}`:

         ```bash